 - Located in the central eastern area of Flanders

-- The world’s 2nd largest fruit juice port
+- One of the world’s largest fruit juice ports

 - European leader in biofuel transport

-- World’s leading port for the transshipment of new cars: 2.7 million cars handled in 2016
+- World-leading port for the transshipment of new cars

 - Situated on the east coast of Flanders near the northern border of Belgium